ClockwiseSoftware/deploy-notify-slack/README.md

-## Dummy scrypt to send notification about new version deployment to a Slack channel
+## Dummy script to send notification about new version deployment to a Slack channel

 - no npm dependencies
 - use Slack incoming webhooks API to send a message